nearform/node-test-runner-workshop/src/a03-parallel-testing/README.md

 - Open the file `src/index.js`.

-- There are 2 function `heavyComputationSum`, `heavyComputationMultiply`.
+- There are 2 functions `heavyComputationSum` and `heavyComputationMultiply`.

-- These function take a long time to execute.
+- These functions take a long time to execute.

 - Run in the terminal `node --test --test-concurrency=1`.